-Australians like to cook ethnic recipes, so you will find a basic selection of familiar cooking ingredients in the international sections of the supermarkets.
-There are also smaller specialist shops listed in the Directory and Handbook.
+You will find a selection of familiar cooking ingredients in the international sections of the supermarkets.
+There are also smaller specialist shops listed in the Directory and Handbook[1983KB].

 Clothing, homewares and appliances can be found in the large shopping centres at:

 You can also purchase these items second-hand from various recycle and charity stores, such as

 You may be used to shopping 24-hours.
 However trading hours are limited on the Sunshine Coast and not all shops have the same operating hours.
 Some shops will have reduced operating hours on a Saturday and some may close on Sundays.

 You will find a wide variety of excellent restaurants to dine out for dinner.
 Breakfast and lunch are also a popular time for people to go out and eat with friends and family.